Peter Rosenmeier

-Peter Rosenmeier (born 23 March 1984) is a Danish male table tennis player, previous World Champion and current Paralympic Champion of his class (M6).
+Peter Rosenmeier (born 23 March 1984) is a Danish male para table tennis player, previous World Champion and current Paralympic Champion of his class (M6).

 Rosenmeier has participated at all Summer Paralympics since the 2004 Summer Paralympics in Athens, where he won a bronze medal.
 At the 2008 Summer Paralympics in Beijing he won a gold medal, at the 2012 Summer Paralympics in London a bronze medal, and at the 2016 Summer Paralympics in Rio de Janeiro a gold medal.